Best Home Insurance Plans in 2024 for Fire, Smoke, Water Damage and Break-Ins

 What Does Home Insurance Cover?

-Home insurance is designed to enable policyholders to restore their homes after a catastrophe to a state close to before.
+Home insurance is designed to enable policyholders to restore their homes after a catastrophe.
 In practice, this means repairing damage, restoring renovation works, and replacing furniture, appliances and personal belongings.

 • Repairs to original fixtures and internal structure.
 Repainting walls, repairing pipes and flooring, partitions, in-built cabinets, fittings, etc.